JingJingZhuang3/hospitable_rental_mobile/README.md

 - Other Component Libraries: react-virtualized, formil+yup, react-spring, etc.
 - Map API: Baidu Map API
 > The Map only able to located in China.
 Location outside China cannot be located because authorization only for commerce
+- Database: MySQL
+> All data are in localhost